Revitalize your soul in these mineral-rich pools.

 Open: Year-round

-Bagby
+Bagby Hot Springs

 Bagby Hot Springs is nestled deep within the Mount Hood National Forest on the Collawash River.
 An easy 1.7-mile hike through lush forest leads to the bathhouse, consisting of cedar wood tubs in both private and community settings.
 The spring water is 138 degrees Fahrenheit but can be cooled off with water from the river below.
-Unlike most Oregon hot springs, nudity is not allowed (but that’s has never stopped Oregonians before).
+Unlike most Oregon hot springs, nudity is not allowed (but that has never stopped Oregonians before).
 Because of its close proximity to both Portland and Salem, these hot springs are highly frequented and often mistreated, so make sure to pack out your litter and be respectful of your surroundings.

 Driving time from Bend: 3 hours

-Distance: 3.4 miles roundtrip from Bagby trailhead
+Distance: 3.4 miles roundtrip from Bagby Trailhead

 Open: Year-round, but road not maintained in winter months